monyhar/monyhar/monyhar/docs/chromoting_android_hacking.md

     1. Eclipse should have generated .project and perhaps a .classpath file in your <project root>/src/ directory.
     1. Replace/Add the .classpath file with the content from Below.
-Remember that the path field should be the location of the chromium source relative to the current directory of your project.
+Remember that the path field should be the location of the monyhar source relative to the current directory of your project.

 ```xml